 I seriously could not stop taking pictures of this place!
 I love the idea of homesteading, or more specifically, independent living.
 They have livestock on hand, and still weave with spun wool on 100+ year old giant wooden looms (like the one pictured above with my husband and a museum volunteer).
 And they use wool sheared from their sheep.
 You can watch the volunteers demonstrate the entire process of turning wool into clothing.

-I tried to catch my nephew (middle) picking his nose as the boys listened to a presentation in the old adobe school house, but I was a second too late!
-My sons are sitting on either side of him.
-I wonder what my oldest was going to finish writing on his slate…’ pee’ maybe?
-Hahaha, kids are so funny!
+I wonder what my oldest son was going to finish writing on his slate here?
+I guess I’ll let you fill in the blank.
 It’s fascinating to me to see what education was like 200 years ago.
-A side door off the school room itself lead to a one room apartment where the teacher would live!
+A side door off the school room itself lead to a one room apartment where the teacher would live.

 3. Hot Air Ballooning is more accessible than you think